xyproto/orbiton/README.md

 * `ctrl-d` can be used to delete the current column (if all cells in the column are empty).
 * `esc` or `ctrl-t` can be used to close the Markdown table editor.
 * `ctrl-s` can be used to save.

+## Themes

+Themes can be selected with the `ctrl-o` menu.
+The theme menu also lists the theme names, which can be specified in the `O_THEME` environment variable.

+The `O_THEME` environment variable is an exception to the claim that `o` is configuration-free, but it is completely optional.

+For using ie. the Synthwave theme, the `/usr/bin/sw` symlink to `/usr/bin/o` can be used, or this can be added to `~/.profile`:

+    export O_THEME=synthwave

 ## Inserting a symbol